connectivecpp/periodic-timer/README.md

 ## Overview

-`periodic_timer` is an asynchronous periodic timer that wraps and simplifies Asio timers (see [References](https://connectivecpp.github.io/doc/references.html)) when periodic callbacks are needed.
+`periodic_timer` is an asynchronous periodic timer that wraps and simplifies Asio timers when periodic callbacks are needed.
 The periodicity can be based on either a simple duration or on timepoints based on a duration.

+Timepoint calculations are performed by this class template so that timepoint durations don't "drift".
+In other words, if the processing during a callback takes 15 milliseconds, the next callback invocation is adjusted accordingly.

 Asynchronous timers from Asio are relatively easy to use.
 However, there are no timers that are periodic.
 This class simplifies the usage, using application supplied function object callbacks.
 When the timer is started, the application specifies whether each callback is invoked based on a duration (e.g. one second after the last callback), or on timepoints (e.g. a callback will be invoked each second according to the clock).

-An asynchronous periodic timer simplifying Asio timers, with function object timer callbacks

 ## Generated Documentation